George Stanley (British politician)

-Sir George Frederick Stanley GCSI GCIE CMG (14 October 1872 – 1 July 1938) was a British soldier and Conservative Party politician who served as a member of the UK Parliament for Preston and later, Willesden East.
+Sir George Frederick Stanley GCSI GCIE CMG (14 October 1872 – 1 July 1938) was a British soldier and Conservative Party politician who served as a member of the UK Parliament for Preston and, later, Willesden East.
 He also served the Governor of Madras from 1929 to 1934 and as Acting Viceroy of India in 1934.

 Life

 The sixth son of Frederick Stanley, 16th Earl of Derby, Stanley was educated at Wellington College and at the Royal Military Academy, Woolwich.
-In 1903 he married Lady Beatrix Taylour, youngest daughter of the 3rd Marquess of Headfort.
+In 1903, he married Lady Beatrix Taylour, the youngest daughter of the 3rd Marquess of Headfort.
 He was the grandson of Edward Smith-Stanley, the former British Prime Minister.

-He entered the Royal Horse Artillery in 1893 and was promoted to Captain in 1900.
+He entered the Royal Horse Artillery in 1893 and was promoted to captain in 1900.
 He served in the Second Boer War in 1899–1900 and was Adjutant with the Honourable Artillery Company from 1904 to 1909.
 He later served in World War I and was mentioned in despatches and awarded the CMG in 1916.

 He was Conservative Member of Parliament for Preston from 1910 to 1922 and for Willesden East from 1924 to 1929.

 He held office as Comptroller of the Household from 1919 until 1921, as Financial Secretary to the War Office from 1921 to 1922, Parliamentary Under-Secretary of State for the Home Department from 1922 to 1923, Parliamentary Secretary to the Ministry of Pensions from 1924 to 1929.
-He was Governor of Madras from 1929 to 1934.
+Furthermore, he was Governor of Madras from 1929 to 1934.

 He was appointed a Privy Counsellor in 1927 and made a Knight Grand Commander of the Order of the Indian Empire (GCIE) in 1929 and a Knight Grand Commander of the Order of the Star of India in 1934.